Awesome Reasons for fostering

 - It pays – money is not all and to be honest, I don’t think I am at break-even point yet.
 However, getting paid helps.
 So far I have fostered almost a dozen children ranging from days old to 15 years old.
 I have tried to make things special for all of them.
 Of course, this means paying for some of the things I provide money can’t buy but for some things, only money can suffice.
-For my full-time foster child, I take her on all holidays with us as a family be it overseas or nationally.
-There is, of course, some repayment by the local authority but it never covers what I have to fork out up front.
+For my full-time foster child, I take her on all holidays with us as a family is it overseas or nationally.
+There is, of course, some repayment by the local authority but it never covers what I have to fork out upfront.
 But I’m not complaining.
 I love what I do and would have it no other way.
 I foster because I want to!

 So there you go.
 I know some don’t think it is something they could do but if you can give it a prayerful thought please do.
 You never know the impact you can and might make in a young person’s life.
 I also think I know enough horror stories about foster carers who have been absolutely horrible human beings and I abhor that, believe me, but I’d say if you can just do it!
 Give it a thought, and deciding to foster might be your good deed today!

 Do let us know if you have what it takes to foster.
 You never know how much good you are doing to the world by giving kids a second shot at life.